 BECU Housing Stability Grants

 In 2021, the Washington State Legislature passed Section 6 of House 1277, a measure created to address the challenges of affordable housing, housing stability and homeless in Washington State.
-The BECU Foundation responded to this measure and to immediate needs within our local communities by creating a new grant program known as the BECU Foundation Housing Stability Grant.
+The BECU Foundation responded by creating a new grant program awarding $100,000 in funding to eight nonprofit organizations focused on preventing homelessness and combatting the hardships that cause a family or individual to lose their permanent housing.

 Congratulations to these nonprofits that are challenging housing instability in our communities!